petersem/posterr/README.md

 Should you encounter a problem, the solution may be listed [HERE](https://github.com/petersem/posterr/wiki/Troubleshooting).

 ## Support
-There is no _'official'_ support for this product, however should you encounter issues, raise a defect on the github page.
+There is no _'official'_ support for this product, however should you encounter issues, raise an issue on the github page.

 *Support my efforts and continued development* - Click this link to Buy me a coffee: